gilesbowkett/flexverb/readme.md

 see a whole lot of adoption, and it's a very incomplete implementation.
 It's really just a fun toy for people who find languages interesting.

+## Documentation

+With apologies to Loren Segal, I chose [TomDoc](http://tomdoc.org/) because I prefer the way it reads when I'm looking at the code.
+I think this matters first because as the developer, I'm going to be looking at the code, and second because as an experienced developer, I typically distrust documentation and would prefer to read the code anyway.
+In my experience most documentation is both wrong and annoying, and documention which is merely wrong or merely annoying is above average.
+Long story short, although I think YARD is a very admirable project, I think its design underestimates the importance of readable code.

 ## A note about the actual human languages

 Everything I said above oversimplifies Latin.
 To use actual Latin